 The doctor who evaluates you will prescribe treatment that you must follow.
 When you deviate from the treatment plan provided by the doctor you are hurting your workers’ compensation claim immensely.
 Failing to comply includes missing doctor appointments, failing to go to therapy sessions, not having recommended surgery performed and much more.

 There are a lot of documents associated with a workers’ compensation claim.
 These documents must be kept and provided to your attorney for any lawsuit you wish to file.
 Failing to get organized after being injured on the job can seriously hurt your claim.
 You will want to keep copies of medical records, medical bills, the accident report and any witness statements.

 Failing to Obtain a Second Medical Opinion

 It is in your best interest and well within your rights to obtain a second medical opinion regarding your injuries or illness.
 The insurance company for your employer can dictate which doctor will evaluate and treat you, but there is nothing stopping you from getting a second opinion.
 If you fail to get a second opinion you could hurt your chances of obtaining the compensation you deserve for your injuries.

 Schedule a Consultation with an Attorney Today

 Were you injured on the job in West Palm Beach, Florida?
 It’s important to protect your rights by consulting with an experienced workers’ compensation attorney.
 You don’t want to put your rights in the hands of just anyone when injured or sickened on the job.
-Call the office of Scott J. Sternberg & Associates, P.A., Attorneys at Law today at 561-687-5660 today to schedule a consultation about your case.
+Call the office of Sternberg / Forsythe, P.A., Attorneys at Law today at 561-687-5660 today to schedule a consultation about your case.
 Don’t have time to call?
 Complete the contact form found on the website and someone will reach out to you promptly.